rlee0525/TimeKeeper/README.md

 ## Product Design

-TimeKeeper was built in two weeks including the creating the [development plan][development].
+TimeKeeper was built in two weeks including creating the [development plan][development].
 The [development plan][development] includes the estimated timeline, planned database schema, along with the original wireframes and other planning documents.

 ## Technology